Preventing Ice Damage with Ice Damming

 Then make sure there’s enough ventilation, with fresh air coming in through the soffits and going out through the venting on the roof.

-If any part of this system doesn’t work the way it should — for example if the soffits are blocked by insulation, the vapour barrier isn’t properly Tuck taped or the venting on the roof is covered by snow — problems such as heat loss, ice damming and even mould will occur.
+If any part of this system doesn’t work the way it should — for example if the soffits are blocked by insulation, the vapour barrier isn’t properly Tuck taped or the venting on the roof is covered by snow — problems such as heat loss, ice damming and even mold will occur.

 One homeowner tried to solve his ice damming issues by replacing the soffits.
 That didn’t work, so he asked if spray foaming the underside of his roof could help.